BURNOUT FACTORS: RISK AND PREVENTION

 Hate and Harassment

-As called out in the graphic above, hate and harassment significantly to creators feeling burned out.
+As called out in the burnout chart in the Control section, hate and harassment significantly to creators feeling burned out.
 And, as discussed in the Burnout 101 section, marginalized creators receive a disproportionate amount of hate and harassment even with all the extra steps they take to protect themselves.
 Of course, hate and harassment isn’t just limited to the stream.
 Many creators have had viewers engage in stalking behaviors, including following the creator across multiple platforms as well as showing up in person at events.
 Harassment can escalate to abuse, where the life of the creator – and sometimes their friends or families – are threatened.
 Fear of being verbally abused, stalked, swatted, or doxed can all understandably have an impact on how a content creator shows up, from what and when they play to what events they attend or opportunities they turn down.

 While there can certainly pressure to change things up based on whatever the new hotness is, there can often be significant pressure to keep things the same.
 It’s not unusual for a streamer to become well-known for playing a specific game and then face backlash from their community for wanting to move on or do something new.
 This can cause significant distress because the streamer no longer feels like they’re in charge of their own work.
 It can feel like they’ve almost been taken hostage by their own community, that they’re no longer their own individual but a character in someone else’s story.